-According to The Bureau of Labor Statistics’ 2012-2022 Employment Projections, Registered Nursing is among the top occupations with a steady job growth through 2022.
+According to The Bureau of Labor Statistics’ 2012-2022 employment projections, nursing is among the top occupations with steady projected job growth through 2022.
 The workforce is anticipated to grow from approximately 2.71 million nurses in 2012 to 3.24 million in 2022.
-Furthermore, the Bureau expects the need for an additional 525,000 replacement nurses which brings the total number of potential job openings for nurses to 1.05 million by 2022.
+Furthermore, the Bureau expects the need for an additional 525,000 replacement nurses, which brings the total number of potential job openings for nurses to 1.05 million by 2022.

-While there may be a nurse shortage, U.S. News & World Report states that nursing programs remain one of the most competitive programs to gain entry to.
-As the nursing shortage continues, nursing programs remain selective as there are only a certain number of clinical spots available.
+While there may be a nursing shortage, U.S. News & World Report states that nursing programs remain one of the most competitive programs in terms of gaining entry.
+As the nursing shortage continues, nursing programs remain selective as there are only a certain number of spots available.
 Here are a few helpful tips for applying to nursing programs.
-It is important to remember that each program may have specific requirements so check the program's website or contact an admissions counselor with any questions or concerns.
+It is important to remember that each program may have specific requirements, so check the program's website or contact an admissions counselor with questions or concerns.

 The main requirement for applying to nursing school is a high school diploma or GED.
 Most major universities require a minimum 3.0 GPA.
-The better the applicant’s GPA is, the better the chances of getting into a top-notch program.
+The better the applicant’s GPA, the better the chances of getting into a top-notch program.

-Students will be required to take either the SATs or TEAS (test of essential academic skills) depending on the university of their choice.
+Students will be required to take either the SATs or TEAS (Test of Essential Academic Skills) depending on the university of their choice.
 Prospective applicants are encouraged to purchase study guides, take review courses, and seek out additional help if needed.
-Ideal scores vary on the program; therefore, individuals should check to see which exam is required by the program of their choice.
+Individuals should confirmwhich exam is required by the program of their choice.

 Once ready to apply, applicants will need to submit an official transcript, standardized test scores, admission application, essays, and letters of recommendation.
 Most programs have an application fee; however, this is occasionally waived if a student applies during an official campus visit.
 Pay close attention to deadlines that are listed on the website and, if possible, submit the entire application early.

-This reinforces commitment and eagerness to the program while showing that you are prepared and reliable.
-Furthermore, this will give the admission counselor time to contact you if there is any supplemental information needed.
+Applying early reinforces the applicant's commitment, as well as his or her eagerness to enter the program.
+Furthermore, early application gives admission counselors time to contact you if there is a need for supplemental information.
 Emory University's Nell Hodgson Woodruff School of Nursing encourages applicants to make sure their resume is updated and includes all leadership activities, volunteer history, education and work history, and publications or presentations.

-By volunteering it will not only give the applicant experience and a view into the nursing profession, but it also looks good on an application.
+Volunteering not only gives an applicant experience and a view into the nursing profession, but it also looks good on an application.
 Furthermore, it allows students to know if nursing is the right career path with ample time to change plans if need be.

 Related: Tips For Surviving The NCLEX

-Applicants that have passed the initial screening process will schedule an interview with the an admission counselor as well as several key members of the department.
+Applicants that pass the initial screening process will schedule an interview with an admission counselor, as well as several key members of the department.
 This interview doesn't necessarily weed out candidates but it does allow a face to face interaction and an opportunity for students to explain why they would be a good fit for the program.

-Many nursing programs receive more applications than spots available within the program.
-This can mean several things for a potential student.
-Some programs will have a wait list which means that if another student does not wish to attend that program, the school will open up spots to applicants on the wait-list.
+Many nursing programs receive more applications than the number of spots available.
+This can mean several things for a potential student: some programs have a waiting list which means that if another accepted student does not wish to attend that program, the school will open up spots to applicants on the waiting list.
 Other major universities will encourage students to take basic liberal arts and science classes and then transfer to the nursing program after their freshman or sophomore year.
 This might not seem ideal to some students, but it does provide additional opportunities within top-notch nursing programs.
 Students who wish to enter directly into a nursing program are encouraged to apply to multiple programs.